Maranthen Meimaranthen: Production

 Sivaraman made his directorial debut with Maranthen Meimaranthen under the banner of Foot Steps Production.
 Rayan was selected to play the lead role and was renamed as Yohaa for the film.
 Rayan had acted in a Malayalam and an English cross-over film earlier.
 Actress Poornitha, who was earlier credited as Kalyani, was cast to play her first lead role.
 Bhuvaneswari was initially approached to appear in an item number but she was replaced by Risha.

 Soundtrack

 The film score and the soundtrack were composed by Dhina.
 The soundtrack, released in 2006, features 7 tracks.

 Reception

-Malini Mannath praised the lead pair's performances and the songs composed by Dhina, but criticized some scenes for being unnatural and unconvincing.
-Another reviewer said, "Debutant director Sivaraman has conveyed the story without any slips in the narration.
-He has rightly made use of the newcomers' talents.
-With Yoga flexing his muscles, Maranthean Meimaranthean is certainly a film for the masses.
-After a relatively sedate start, the movie takes the top gear towards the interval".
+Malini Mannath of Chennai Online praised the lead pair's performances and the songs composed by Dhina, but criticized some scenes for being unnatural and unconvincing.
+Cinesouth wrote "This film was a gutsy release among the big banner Diwali releases - like an amoeba competing with an octopus.
+That would compel one to hand out kudos to the brave director, but after going through the trial of actually watching the whole film, that kind thought beats a hasty retreat."